nanovazquez/redux-thunk-promise/README.md

     };
     ```

-> **Note:** No matter which approach you choose for your async actions, your reducers will receive an [FSA-compliant action](https://github.com/redux-utilities/flux-standard-action#example).
+No matter which approach you choose for your async actions, your reducers will always receive an [FSA-compliant action](https://github.com/redux-utilities/flux-standard-action#example).

 ### Using in combination with redux-actions